Ashik-Domain/mutlti-tire-docker/README.md

 # Multi-Tier Docker Setup

 ## Overview
-This project demonstrates a multi-tier architecture using Docker:
+This project demonstrates a multi-tier architecture using Docker
 - **App Image**: Runs a Flask application.
 - **Database Image**: Runs a MySQL database.